 Grains: 6 ounces

 Try to make half of your grains, whole-grains.

 Protein: 5.5 ounces

 Mix up your protein foods to include seafood, beans and peas, unsalted nuts and seeds, soy products, eggs, and lean meats and poultry.

 Choose fat-free milk, yogurt, and soy beverages (soy milk) to cut back on your saturated fats.

 Let's learn more from a SEMO alumna, Laura Vollink, Registered Dietician.

 Visit the USDA's MyPlate website for the new 2020-2025 Dietary Guidelines booklet, as well as tools, resources, and recipes!

 Keep working on your fitness!

-While you prepare to make some important changes to your diet, don't forget to continue with your fitness regiment as discussed last month in our New Year, New You series!
+While you prepare to make some important changes to your diet, don't forget to continue with your fitness regimen as discussed last month in our New Year, New You series!